 Refusing a Blood Test in Victoria

-The blood test itself is taken by a syringe from the arm by a doctor or nurse and is distributed amongst three containers.
-Two remain to be tested at the hospital or health facility, and one is given to the person who supplied the sample.
+The blood test itself is taken by a syringe is distributed amongst three containers.
+Two remain to be tested at the hospital or health facility, and one is given to the person who supplied the sample (Road Safety Regulation 11).
 This gives the alleged offender a chance to have their sample tested independently if they decide to do so.

-It is also important to note that upon convicting an offender, the court is required to cancel the offenders licence and disqualify the offender from obtaining a licence for a period of 2 years for a first time offence and for a period of up to 4 years for any subsequent offence committed.It is important to note that you cannot be held liable for failing to produce a blood sample in circumstances where you are legitimately unable to provide a blood sample.
-An alleged offender may provide a medical certificate explaining their inability to provide a blood sample.
+It is also important to note that upon convicting an offender, the court is required to cancel the offender’s licence and disqualify them from obtaining a licence for a period of two years for a first offence and for up to four years for a subsequent offence.

 There are many requirements that must be met before the results of blood test can be used against you in any court proceedings, and therefore it is important to know your rights.
-As an example it is important to note that all blood samples must be taken within 3 hours of the alleged offence or they cannot be used against you in court proceedings.
+As an example it is important to note that all blood samples must be taken within three hours of the alleged offence or they cannot be used against you in court proceedings.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.